Ozzy Osbourne's grandaughter loves 'Crazy Train' but is "scared of him IRL”

 The topic arose as Jack opened up about his previous ailments and health issues, and how he is now fatigued from looking after his children more than anything else.

-“It’s mutual, we sit around worrying about you two all the time,” he told his parents in the discussion, to which Ozzy responded, “Bring your grandkids to see me!”
+“It’s mutual, we sit around worrying about you two all the time,” he told his parents in the discussion, to which Ozzy responded: “Bring your grandkids to see me!”

 “I fucking will… [but] she’s scared of you IRL,” Jack jokingly responded, referring to his one-year-old daughter Maple.
 Maple is Jack’s first child with his new wife, Aree Gearhart.
 He also has three daughters with his ex-wife Lisa Stelly.